JANUARY 18, 2007

 determine what weight, if any, to give these unpublished citations.

-Proponents of the change support Rule 32.1 for several reasons.
+Proponents of the change support Rule 32.1 for

 First, common-law systems are premised on the notion that judicial